Mininjun/Jarvis2.O-Injun/README.md

-# J.A.R.V.I.S — Just A Rather Very Intelligent System
+# J.A.R.V.I.S — Virtual Artificial Intelligence System

 A personal AI assistant with a beautiful web UI.
 Talk to it, ask questions, search the web, generate images, analyze camera photos, and more.
 Runs entirely on your own machine with a single command.